vykuang/de-zoomcamp/w4-analytics-eng/README.md

 Note that being a view, it will show `0 bytes; 0 rows` in `details` tab, but it can be queried against.

+The actual SQL used to materialize the model will also be stored in `targets/compiled/proj-name/models/`

 ### Macro

 Defined in `macros/some_name.yml`, they are reuseable SQL snippets that act like functions.